ernstluring/ejldigital.github.io/_posts/portfolio/2016-04-17-mariachi-mayhem.markdown

 * __Date:__ february 2016
 * __Repository:__

-Mariachi Mayhem is a fun party game created during the Global Game Jam 2016 with as theme "ritual".
+Mariachi Mayhem is a fun party game created in 48 hours during the Global Game Jam 2016 with as theme "ritual".
 The game was created with a team of 4 people: two 3d/texture artists, one animator and me as programmer.

 ![ingame1]